 NO CONCENTRATION • Eight credits of additional English electives The English department recommends that potential or declared majors take one 100-level literature course prior to taking a 300-level course, preferably during the first or sophomore year.
 We also recommend that majors take ENG 223: Major British Writers I or ENG 281: American Literature to 1860, or both, during their sophomore year.
 If a student attempts honors, the credits for the successful completion of that project will be applied to the credits required for the major.
-Upper-class students who require assistance in writing should request that short essays be assigned them in any class in which they enroll.
-They may also request to work with a student writing tutor and may consult with the director of the Writing Center.
 TWO CONCENTRATIONS A student can declare two concentrations, but a single course cannot count toward both concentrations.
 Students are reminded that only 60 credits in one department can count toward the 128 credits required for graduation.
 If credits in English exceed 60, then extra credits must be taken outside of the major for graduation (more than 128 credits will be needed).
 CONCENTRATION IN CREATIVE WRITING 20 credits from among:

 - ENG 141: Fundamentals of Writing Poetry and Fiction

 - ENG 142: Intermediate Creative Writing

 - ENG 207, 208: Advanced Creative Writing (may be repeated for credit)

 - ENG 210: Creative Nonfiction

 - ENG 304: Advanced Expository Writing

 - ENG 306: How Writing is Written

 - ENG 308: Reading and Writing Memoir

 - ENG 321: Screenwriting I

 - ENG 322: Screenwriting II

 - ENG 323: Cinematic Adaptation

 - ENG 324: Poetry in Performance

-- ENG 351: Taught by the Louis D. Rubin, Jr. Writer-in-Residence each spring
+- ENG 351: Writer in Residence (topics vary year to year)

 - ENG 367: Cross-Genre & Experimental Writing

 - ENG 375: Writing Out of the Multicultural Experience

 - ENG 407, 408: Advanced Creative Writing: Senior Option

 - ENG 490: Senior Honors Thesis (Creative Thesis)

 - THEA 364: Playwriting

 - ENG 350: Fiction Technique (other Special Topics as determined by the director of the Jackson Center for Creative Writing)

 CONCENTRATION IN MULTICULTURAL U.S. LITERATURE

 This concentration focuses on the multicultural nature of literature and the intersection of cultural identity and national identity.
 Courses in this area explore the literature emerging from diverse experiences related to ethnicity, class, race, religion, and sexuality.
 While some courses highlight the experiences of a single group and their unique struggle to formulate and express their identity, others focus on the negotiation of multiple identities within the larger context of American culture.
 Through this concentration, students will gain a greater understanding of the diverse and complex nature of U.S. literature.

 20 credits from among: